rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

 Honestly, I didn't watch any lectures for [this course](https://www.omscs.gatech.edu/cse-6242-data-visual-analytics).

 assignments were a nice overview and intro to a lot of different tools - I really liked the tools for cleaning data, lot of power there

+### Conclusion

+For the most part, I've really enjoyed my time in OMSCS and definitely plan to complete my degree.
+I feel like I've gotten a really good breadth of knowledge so far, but I'm looking forward to honing in a bit and completing my Machine Learning specialization.
+I think I have some tough courses coming up, but I've seen some really good reviews and I should be fine if I keep managing my time well.

+Please get in touch if you have any questions or if you've studied in OMSCS or any other online education.
+I'd love to hear some other people's experiences.